-Fall and winter almost demand a good pot of steaming and hearty chili to ward off the blustery seasonal days — or to celebrate your favorite team at a tailgate party.
+Fall and winter seasons demand a good pot of steaming and hearty chili to ward off the blustery seasonal days — or to celebrate your favorite team at a tailgate party.

 1 lb lean ground beef

 1 medium onion, chopped

 1 teaspoon chili powder